spacegangster/page-renderer/README.md

 A Clojure library designed to render HTML pages with styles using only Clojure.
 Simplify your workflow with page rendering -- no more external preprocessors, no more manual work to set page titles and metadata.
-Want a quick way to render page?
+Want a quick way to render a modern fancy page?
 Just write it in plain Clojure, starting with one namespace.
 Built with top-notch [Hiccup (HTML rendering)](https://github.com/weavejester/hiccup) and [Garden (CSS generator)](https://github.com/noprompt/garden) libraries Page-Renderer enables you to do simple things quickly.
 See usage.

+## Features
+- Clojure-only option for HTML and CSS rendering
+- Support for Open Graph and Twitter metadata
+- Built-in cachebusting for external js and css files

 ## Usage